JakeDavisCodes/mystitron/devLog.md

 ### Day 23
 Went out with the boys to airsoft today.
 Also started talking to a potential client about a website.

+### Day 24
+Long day of rest and work, singned up for denver startup week